Executive Team Bios > Leo Denault

 In 1999, Denault joined Entergy as vice president of corporate development, in which he counseled investment and divestment decisions.
 In 2004, he assumed the role of Entergy executive vice president and chief financial officer.
 He was named to Institutional Investor’s 2010 All-America Executive Team and ranked as top CFO in the power industry for two consecutive years.
 He also ranked among the top five industry CFOs in 2006-2010.

 Denault serves on the board of directors for the Edison Electric Institute, the Institute of Nuclear Power Operators, Jobs for American Graduates as well as the Atlanta Centre Regional Governing Board of the World Association of Nuclear Operators.
 He also is a member of the National Petroleum Council.
-He has a MBA from Indiana University and a B.S., with a double major in economics and accounting, from Ball State University, in Muncie, Ind.
+He has a MBA from Indiana University and a B.S., with a double major in economics and accounting, from Ball State University, in Muncie, Indiana.